Mount Vision, New York

 Mount Vision is a hamlet (and census-designated place) in Otsego County, New York, United States.
-According to the 2010 U.S. Census, Mount Vision had a population of 1,018.
+As of the 2020 census, Mount Vision had a population of 171.
 The community is located along New York State Route 205, 8.7 mi north of Oneonta.
 Mount Vision has a post office with ZIP code 13810.
 Mount Vision was formerly known as Jacksonville.
 A tuberculosis sanatorium was located here in the early 20th century.